 Nationwide, state spending on higher education has been declining.
 UB continues to be more reliant on tuition revenue as the primary source of funding.
 In fact, revenue from tuition is twice as much as the amount provided by the State of New York.
 While the state offers TAP grants to low income students, and Excelsior Scholarships for middle class families, these programs do not cover the full cost of college attendance for students.
 Donor dollars can help make up the difference.
 Gifts to the Boldly Buffalo campaign are used to directly support students with scholarships, funding to cover emergencies (a high need this past year), or money to cover experiential learning opportunities.
 Donors also fund endowed faculty positions, which the state does not do, and pay for new facilities and upgrades to our campuses that the state cannot fully fund.
 In essence, philanthropy provides enhancements that would not be possible with New York State funding alone.

-Certainly, the COVID-19 pandemic dominates society’s thoughts, conversations and focus.
-How do we navigate our lives through this?
-How can we contain the spread?
-How can we prepare for the next worldwide health crisis?
-UB is playing a key role in answering these questions, and many more, while staying focused on our core mission of providing an outstanding education to our students.
+But the pandemic has also illustrated the urgent need for health care, education and research in our society – three areas in which UB is contributing meaningfully.
+UB is playing a key role in answering the questions and challenges presented by the pandemic, and many other global challenges, while staying focused on our core mission of providing an outstanding education to our students.
 Here, we are empowering our faculty to do the research that is helping to bring the pandemic to an end and making our communities and families safe.
 We are examining the potential long-term effects of the pandemic and providing support and solutions for our students and our communities.
 We are also focused on educating a new generation of leaders, students who will graduate from UB and l lead us through future global challenges and crises.

 Contributions to the University at Buffalo are processed and managed by the UB Foundation (UBF) Inc. UBF also manages the university’s endowment.
 For more information, visit ub-foundation.org.